 Keiko Futatsuya is a supervisor of Upcycle Stitches LLC operation regarding Sashiko such as workshops, tutorials, and articles.
 If you have any questions about her, please contact us.
 She doesn’t speak English, but I am happy to translate your question and ask her on behalf of you.
 Please be advised that the question and answer may be shared on this website after getting the permision.

-Atsushi Futatsuya offers Sashiko Workshop in East Coast of the USA, mainly in NYC and Brooklyn Area.
+Atsushi Futatsuya offers Sashiko Workshop mainly in East Coast of the USA, NYC and Brooklyn Area.
 (Atsushi lives in PA, 4 hours driving from NYC.)
-In order to learn Sashiko from him, it is the best way to attend the workshop.
+In order to learn Sashiko from him, attending the in-person workshop is the best way.
+Alternatively, the Online Sashiko Class is available for those who wish to learn without traveling.

 Here, let me please introduce myself to share why I am running this website.